-Massachusetts General Laws c.
-30A, § 10(2) specifically authorizes agencies to "make informal disposition of any adjudicatory proceeding . . . by default."
-Pursuant to 801 CMR 1.01(7)(a), a party may request the Presiding Officer by motion to "issue any order or take any action not inconsistent with law or 801 CMR 1.00."
+Pursuant to M.G.L. c.
+30A, § 10(2), agencies are specifically authorized to "make informal disposition of any adjudicatory proceeding ... by default."
+Pursuant to 801 CMR 1.01(7)(a), a party may request to the Presiding Officer by motion to "issue any order or take any action not inconsistent with [the] law or 801 CMR 1.00."
 (For the definition of relevant terms, see M.G.L. c.
-30A, § 1(2) (defining "agency") and M.G.L. c.
+30A, § 1(2) (defining "agency") and M.G.L c.
 30A, § 1(3) (defining a "party" to an adjudicatory proceeding)).
-Thus, the Commission is empowered to enter a Default Judgment and issue a Final Decision in this matter.
+Thus, the Commission is empowered to enter a Default Judgment and issue a Final Decision and Order in this matter.

-In University Hosp., 396 Mass. at 539, the Supreme Judicial Court ruled that the default process established by an agency must satisfy requirements of due process.
+In University Hosp., 396 Mass. at 539, the Supreme Judicial Court ruled that the default process established by an agency must satisfy the requirements of due process.
 A default process would be upheld where it afforded reasonable procedural safeguards for notice of consequences of failure to answer, it afforded the opportunity to object, and judicial review of the entire proceeding was available.
 Id.
-In the present case, the OTSC and the Motion (both sent by UPS with tracking) provided the Respondent with notice of the consequences of failing to appear or defend in this matter, as well as an opportunity to object.
-In addition, pursuant to M.G.L. c.
-30A, § 14, judicial review of the entire proceeding is available.
-Therefore, the default process established by the Commission and followed in this proceeding is both legal and proper.
+In the case before the Commission, the OTSC and the Motion (both sent by UPS tracking) provided the Respondent with notice of the consequences of failing to appear or defend in this matter, as well as an opportunity to object.
+In addition, pursuant to

-By reason of the Respondent's default, and upon consideration of the Division's Motion, I recommend that the Commission grant the Motion.
-See University Hosp., 396 Mass. at 539;
+M.G.L. c.
+30A, § 14, judicial review of the entire proceeding is available to the Respondent.
+Therefore, the default process established by the Commission is both legal and proper.

-Productora e Importadora de Papel, S.A. de C.V. v.
-Fleming, 376 Mass.
-826, 833-35 (1978).
-In addition, I recommend that the Commission find that the allegations in the OTSC and the violations of the statutes and regulations stated therein are deemed admitted and established.
+By reason of the Respondent's default, and upon consideration of the Division's Motion, the Commission should grant the Motion.
+See University Hosp., 396 Mass. at 539; Productora, 376 Mass. at 833-35.
+The Commission should find that the allegations in the OTSC and the violations of the statutes and regulations stated therein are deemed admitted and established.
 The Respondent was afforded an opportunity for a full and fair hearing as required by M.G.L. c.
-30A, §§ 10 and 11(1), and 801 CMR 1.01(4)(c).
+30A, §§ 10 and 11(1) and 801 CMR 1.01(4)(c).